History of Rancho Cucamonga, CA

 When the 70s came, Etiwanda, Alta Loma, and Cucamonga all experienced considerable growth in population due to their proximity to Los Angeles and Orange County.
 The growth was uncontrolled, requiring the intervention of the planning committee from the three communities.
 The intervention resulted in the incorporation of Rancho Cucamonga as a city in 1977.

-Since then, Rancho Cucamonga has moved from strength to strength, and today, it is home to more than 177,000 residents with the population expected to rise over the next 10 years.
+Since then, Rancho Cucamonga has moved from strength to strength, and today, it is home to more than 177,000 residents including some famous people with the population expected to rise over the next 10 years.